-King Hall Competitions
+King Hall Writing Competitions

 The Brooklyn Journal of International Law: Andrew P. Vance Memorial Writing Competition.
 This competition is sponsored by the Customs and International Trade Bar Association to encourage law students who are interested in careers in customs and international trade law.
 Winning papers will be considered for publication; first place carries a prize of $1000 and second place winners will receive $500.
 The deadline for entries for is typically in May.
 Check back soon for details.

 Law Students for Reproductive Justice: the Sarah Weddington Writing Prize for Student Scholarship in Reproductive Rights Law.
 The first place winner will be published in the New York University School of Law's Review of Law and Social Change.
 Winning authors will receive case prizes: $750 (1st place), $500 (2nd place), or $350 (3rd place) and have the opportunity to be published in the Reproductive Justice Law & Policy SSRN e-journal.
-The deadline for entries is March 5, 2012.
+Apply in early spring.